deejaygraham/deejaygraham.github.io/_posts/2014-08-01-but-really-you-should-learn-smalltalk.md

 layout: post
 title: But Really You Should Learn Smalltalk
 published: true
-tags: [ video, presentations, oo ]
+categories: [ video, presentations, oo ]
 ---

 From Mountain West Ruby Conf 2014, Noel Rappin's talk, But Really You Should Learn Smalltalk.